annias/promptflow/docs/nodes.md

 #### Generate

 The Generate node uses a pgml model to complete a prompt.
 The prompt is `state.result`, so you can use the result of a previous node to select a row. `model` can be selected by double-clicking the node.

+(DummyLLM)=
+## DummyLLM

+You don't always want to hit the LLM API, as it can be expensive.
+The DummyLLM node allows you to test your flowchart without hitting the API.